adhuliya/ajit-toolchain/scripts/README.md

-Contains scripts to handle docker container and other related things without manually entering the docker container.
+Useful scripts to use the Ajit system.

 NOTE: Run these scripts as `./<script.sh>` from this directory.